Finding Counterfactually Optimal Action Sequences in Continuous State Spaces: A Causal Model of Sequential Decision Making Processes

 \xhdr{On the assumption of no unobserved confounding} The assumption that there are no hidden confounders is a frequent assumption made by work at the intersection of counterfactual reasoning and reinforcement learning~\cite{buesing2018woulda, oberst2019counterfactual,lu2020sample,tsirtsis2021counterfactual} and, more broadly, in the causal inference literature~\cite{sussex2021near, bica2021invariant, cundy2021bcd, aglietti2021dynamic, chen2021multi}.
-That said, there is growing interest in developing reinforcement learning policies that are robust to certain types of confounding in partially observable MDPs (POMDPs)~\cite{tennenholtz2020off, namkoong2020off,wang2021provably} and learning dynamic treatment regimes in sequential decision making settings with non-Markovian structure~\cite{zhang2019near,zhang2020designing}.
+That said, there is growing interest in developing off-policy methods for partially observable MPDs (POMDPs) that are robust to certain types of confounding~\cite{tennenholtz2020off, namkoong2020off,wang2021provably}, and in learning dynamic treatment regimes in sequential settings with non-Markovian structure~\cite{zhang2019near,zhang2020designing}.
 Moreover, there is a line of work focusing on the identification of counterfactual quantities in non-sequential confounded environments~\cite{shpitser2018identification, correa2021nested, zhang2022partial}.
-In that context, we consider the computation of counterfactually optimal action sequences under unobserved confounding as a very interesting direction for future work.
+In that context, we consider the computation of (approximately) optimal counterfactual action sequences under confounding as a very interesting direction for future work.